stephencenter/PeasantsAscension/README.txt

     When I was first making the game, I imagined that Pythonius would be some sort of main-character.
-In v0.6.1, I finally decided that Pythonius was a war general who helped Pythonia rebel against the oppressive Flygonian Empire.
+In v0.6.1, I finally decided that Pythonius was a war general who helped Pythonia rebel against the oppressive Flysconian Empire.
 Pythonius IS a character in the game, but this character is actually the war general's son, King Pythonius II.
 A more in-depth description of these events can be read by selecting